Amazon Big Fall Sale: Save 60% Off Tory Burch Handbags, Perfume & More

 The brand is known for chic, luxe accessories that feature the designer's famous logo.
 If you're looking to invest in a new bag for fall or stock up on baubles, you're sure to find a great deal on these essential items from the Tory Burch sale event.

-We're expecting to see even more major deals, markdowns and discounts roll out across fashion categories all week including dresses, luggage, sandals, sneakers, swimwear, watches, men's clothing, shoes, and jewelry.
+We're still seeing major deals, markdowns and discounts roll out across fashion categories from the sale, including travel gear, designer handbags, designer dresses, sandals, sneakers, designer sunglasses, activewear, swimwear, men's clothing, shoes, diamonds, deals under $50, designer backpacks and jewelry.

 Plus, be sure to sign into your Prime account as Amazon Prime members get free two-day shipping on select items.